Making Your Hard Cider

 Step 1.
 Purchase one gallon of cider.
 As overviewed in the juice selection page, it will taste best if you can find sweet cider from a orchard, farmer's market or cider stand.
 It should be pasteurized, cold pasteurized (treated with UV light) or have a label that says UNPASTURIZED*.
 If you are going to use grocery store (pasteurized) cider without preservatives, skip to step 3.
 If you are using pasteurized grocery cider with added potassium sorbate or sodium chlorite, click here.

 Step 2.
 For those of you using fresh cider mill cider, we need to destroy any wild yeast in your fresh cider.
-Crush one Campden tablet using a mortar and pestle, or put it in a zip lock bag and whack it with a hammer.
+Crush one Campden Tablet using a mortar and pestle, or put it in a zip lock bag and whack it with a hammer.
 Dissolve the crushed tab in 1 Tbsp very hot water.
 Add this to the gallon of cider.
 Fit a clean paper towel (or cheese cloth) over the top of your cider with a rubber band and wait at 48 hrs.
 This will kill all of the wild yeast in the cider, but not 'sterilize' the cider.
 (If your cider is unpasteurized, using campden tabs at this level will not kill all the bacteria that could be in the juice.)
 Shake a couple times a day to distribute the SO2 that is made by the campden tabs and allow it to escape out the top of your jug through the towel on top.
-If you are using grocery store bought cider, your cider is pasteurized and does not have wild yeast, so there is no reason to use campden tabs.
+If you are using grocery-store-bought cider, then your cider is pasteurized and does not have wild yeast, so there is no reason to use campden tabs.
 If you are having a go with wild yeast, leave out the campden tab, and cross your fingers!
+You wild thing, you.

 Step 3.
 Make sure your cider is in a GLASS one gallon jug.
 If your cider is in a plastic jug, pour it into a clean and sterile glass jug for Primary Fermentation.
 If you use a funnel, remember to sterilize that too!
 If you purchased your cider in a glass jug (like the Whole Food's 365 juice in the photo above) just leave it in the jug it came in.
 Easy!